AI Governance | | 17 min read

 6. Oversight Structure

-Regulated organizations should have a defined AI oversight structure.
-It may be called an AI governance board, AI steering committee, responsible AI council, or AI risk committee.
-The name matters less than the function.
+Call it an AI governance board, steering committee, responsible AI council, or AI risk committee.
+The name matters less than whether the group can set direction, resolve tradeoffs, approve higher risk use cases, maintain standards, and monitor the portfolio.

-The group should include the right mix of business and control functions: executive sponsor, business leaders, IT, cybersecurity, data governance, privacy, legal, compliance, internal audit or risk, procurement or vendor management, and major AI-using functions such as HR, finance, operations, or customer support.
-Its job is not to review every small request.
-Its job is to set direction, review higher-risk use cases, resolve tradeoffs, maintain standards, and monitor the AI portfolio.
+The group should include the right mix of business and control functions: executive sponsor, business leaders, IT, cybersecurity, data governance, privacy, legal, compliance, internal audit or risk, procurement or vendor management, and major AI using functions such as HR, finance, operations, or customer support.

 7. Data Governance for AI

 This is especially important for AI tools connected to internal repositories.
 A user should not be able to retrieve sensitive information through AI that they could not access directly.
-Permission-aware retrieval is not optional in regulated environments.
-AI outputs can also inherit the sensitivity of source data.
+Retrieval that respects permissions is not optional in regulated environments.

 8. Security Controls for AI Systems

-Controls should include identity and access management, role-based access control, least privilege, privileged access management, data loss prevention, encryption, prompt and output logging where appropriate, secure API design, restrictions on plug-ins and external tools, secure retrieval and vector database controls, monitoring for unusual use, testing for prompt injection, output validation before downstream execution, incident response procedures, and vendor security review.
+Controls should include identity and access management, access control based on role, least privilege, privileged access management, data loss prevention, encryption, prompt and output logging where appropriate, secure API design, restrictions on plug ins and external tools, secure retrieval and vector database controls, monitoring for unusual use, testing for prompt injection, output validation before downstream execution, incident response procedures, and vendor security review.

 9. Human Oversight and Accountability